osbo/soundvase/README.md

 The system implements intelligent frequency analysis that can either:
 - **Automatically detect** the dominant frequency using FFT peak analysis
-- **Manually specify** frequency for precise artistic control
+- **Manually specify** frequency for precise artistic control, adjusting from the detected frequency.

-This dual approach allows both novice users and audio professionals to achieve optimal results.
 The automatic detection algorithm scans the frequency domain for the highest amplitude peak within the audible range, providing intelligent defaults for users unfamiliar with audio analysis.
 Manual frequency specification enables precise artistic control for users who understand the relationship between frequency and visual texture.

 ### Cylindrical Waveform Mapping